Lecture Capture - Getting started

 Below is a brief overview of the Lecture Capture media player and its various functions.

 This feature might not be 100% accurate and is only available with recordings created from Semester 1 2020 and onwards.

 The Lecture Capture system has the option of downloading the lecture recording as either video (.mp4) or audio (.mp3) file formats.

-For more information, view the Echo360 guide to Downloading Content from a Class.
+For more information, view the Echo360 guide to Downloading Content from the Class list.

 Note: Staff have the ability to disable content downloads for a course.
 If the download options in your course are disabled (greyed out), the functionality may be unavailable.
 If unsure, check with the subject coordinator.